ghas-lab-templates/exercises/module-3.md

 </details>

-**Challenge:** Can you create a custom campaign for all the open vulnerabilities of severity `critical` and has `Autofix Suggestions`?
+**Challenge:** Rather than using a template, can you create a custom campaign for all the open vulnerabilities of severity `critical` and have `autofix` support?

  <details>
   <summary> Solution </summary>